 A copy of this reconciliation should also be given to the beneficial member for inclusion with their personal tax return.
 The reconciliation should be prepared in the format shown in the following example, using the template form 680, and should, for example, be expanded, as appropriate, if extra fields are needed (e.g. if there is overseas income from a number of different territories).
-Form 680 ("Final Tax Certificate") is available at http://www.gov.gg/forms.
+Form 680 ("Final Tax Certificate") is available at www.gov.gg/tax under "Other tax forms".